What is it?

 How does it get injured?

 Lisfranc injuries can happen with a simple low impact twist and fall with the foot pointed down.
 This is very common in football players.
-More severe injuries occur where there is trauma involved such as a fall from a height or a crush injury.
+More severe injuries occur from trauma such as a fall from a height or a crush injury.

 What does it feel like?